ClickHouse/ClickHouse/docs/en/operations/access-rights.md

 !!! note "Warning"
     You can’t manage the same access entity by both configuration methods simultaneously.

-To see all users, roles, profiles, etc. and all their grants use [SHOW ACCESS](../sql-reference/statements/show.md#show-access-statement).
+To see all users, roles, profiles, etc. and all their grants use [SHOW ACCESS](../sql-reference/statements/show.md#show-access-statement) statement.

 ## Usage {#access-control-usage}